osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/dynamic/README.md

 Discriminate expansion can be enabled by using a `DynamicAtlasPolicy` that contains `final Predicate<AtlasEntity> atlasEntitiesToConsiderForExpansion`.
 When this is provided, every time the `DynamicAtlas` needs to check if a feature needs to trigger a shard expansion, it will do so only if that feature passes the `atlasEntitiesToConsiderForExpansion` predicate.
 For example, this is useful when a user is interested only in a certain type of roads, and expanding based on parks or lakes does not provide any more context.

-### Preemptive Loading
+### Deferred and Preemptive Loading

-When finite expansion is enabled (or indefinite expansion disabled), there is an option to toggle preemptive loading: `DynamicAtlas.preemptiveLoad();`.
+When _finite expansion is enabled_ (or indefinite expansion disabled), and deferred loading is true (`DynamicAtlasPolicy.withDeferredLocaing(true);`), there is an option to toggle preemptive loading: `DynamicAtlas.preemptiveLoad();`.
+No shard load will be triggered until `preemptiveLoad` is called.

 This will ensure that all the shards needed will be pre-loaded once and for all.
 It also disables the "interception" of queries for features by the user, as the `DynamicAtlas` is already sure everything is properly loaded.
 This is the same as having an "intelligent" MultiAtlas that knows what shards the user needs based on each area of interest.